ricardozacarias/nyc-crime-ML/README.md

 Having selected these two different types of crimes I designed an algorithm that goes as follows.

-This is an example of one precinct (61st).
+To start, I will take only one precinct as an example (61st).
 I will try to spatio-temporally predict crimes for January 2017 using the two years before as training (Jan 2015 - Dec 2016)

 <p align="center">
   <img src="figures/precinct.png" width="350"/>